 Incapacity planning expresses your wishes so they can be carried out by your chosen agent if you become mentally and/or physically incapacitated.

-Planning for incapacity is incredibly important for Sacramento residents.
+Planning for incapacity is incredibly important for California residents.
 None of us likes to think about becoming incapacitated, yet taking the time to plan ahead can be immensely beneficial to you and your loved ones.
 A well-executed estate plan should include directions for you to carry out your wishes regarding financial matters and healthcare issues.
 Planning for incapacity can help you and your loved ones avoid complications.
 It also helps you ensure that your loved ones make decisions according to your wishes, should you become incapacitated.

 WHAT IS INCAPACITY PLANNING?

 Mental incapacity can happen for a variety of different reasons.
 A sudden injury or a chronic illness can cause an otherwise healthy individual to become incapacitated.
 The goal of incapacity planning is to allow your loved ones to understand your wishes and goals and act on them should you become incapacitated.